 MAIL CARRIERS ARE EXPOSED TO MANY HAZARDS

 Our lawyers recently settled a case for a Minnesota Post Office mail carrier where the carrier was walking up the steps of a house in MN and the steps gave way, so the carrier fell through the steps and injured his leg.
 These were cement steps.
 They looked a little crumbly, like you could possibly trip on them, but there is no way a person would expect to actually fall through them.
 In this case, the homeowner had patched the steps a few years earlier, but had done a poor job by just putting in some chicken wire and a thin layer of cement over it.
 Eventually, the whole thing wore down and collapsed.
-Our letter carrier client wasn’t particularly heavy, the steps just wore down over time and collapsed while he happened to be walking up to deliver property owner’s mail.
+Our letter carrier client wasn’t overweight, the steps just wore down over time and collapsed while he happened to be walking up to deliver property owner’s mail.

 Unfortunately, postal workers are more seriously injured when they encounter unexpected dangerous conditions created or left uncorrected by homeowners.
 The second most frequent type of case our injury lawyers handle for a mail carrier in MN are slip and fall or trip and fall cases on property, usually at someone’s house.
 The Post Office does a very good job in training its delivery workers on safety precautions, but sometimes there is just nothing the carrier can do to avoid a hidden or unexpected dangerous condition.
-Our recent case where the postal carrier fell through the steps is a good example, but our accident injury lawyers in MN have also represented postal workers who have been injured because they slipped and fell on hidden ice and other dangerous conditions while delivering a package or mail.
+Our recent case where the postal carrier fell through the steps is a good example, but our accident injury attorneys in MN have also represented postal workers who have been injured because they slipped and fell on hidden ice and other dangerous conditions while delivering a package or mail.
 The mail delivery person can receive workers compensation from the Post Office and still sue whoever is responsible for the accident.